-- (g) design principles and objectives; - (h) identification of relevant land use changes, masterplans and initiatives; - (i) analysis and mapping of local context and character; and
+- (g) design principles and objectives; - (h) identification of relevant land use changes, masterplans and initiatives; - (i) analysis and mapping of local context and character; and - (j) analysis and mapping of transport and land use integration and system functionality in the context of precincts.

-- (j) analysis and mapping of transport and land use integration and system functionality in the context of precincts. - E88 The Urban Design Requirements Report must inform the detailed design of the CSSI to: - (a) demonstrate responsiveness to local streetscape and landscape character; - (b) integrate with, or allow for, known land use changes, masterplans and developments; - (c) contribute to the character and identify of the local area; - (d) respond to the character, setting and fabric of heritage elements and landscapes; - (e) demonstrate material selection and detailing (including consideration of anti-graffiti measures); - (f) achieve a safe, secure, functional and efficient transport network for all street users; - (g) maintain community amenity and privacy; - (h) maintain local access and circulation for residents, business and road users; - (i) address sensitive receivers to minimise noise, vibration, electromagnetic interference, light spill and nuisance; - (j) minimise the loss of existing trees, maximise urban tree canopy, including street trees and soft landscaping; - (k) address flooding and drainage issues; - (I) contribute to the activation of precincts; - (m) maximise local connectivity and minimise barriers; - (n) maximise walk-in catchments and offer legible, direct pedestrian connections; - (o) demonstrate clear wayfinding; - (p) maximise user safety, crime prevention and comfort; and - (q) consider the Camellia Town Centre Masterplan and the Telopea Masterplan, and Westmead Alliance master planning.
+- (a) demonstrate responsiveness to local streetscape and landscape character; - (b) integrate with, or allow for, known land use changes, masterplans and developments; - (c) contribute to the character and identify of the local area; - (d) respond to the character, setting and fabric of heritage elements and landscapes; - (e) demonstrate material selection and detailing (including consideration of anti-graffiti measures); - (f) achieve a safe, secure, functional and efficient transport network for all street users; - (g) maintain community amenity and privacy; - (h) maintain local access and circulation for residents, business and road users; - (i) address sensitive receivers to minimise noise, vibration, electromagnetic interference, light spill and nuisance; - (j) minimise the loss of existing trees, maximise urban tree canopy, including street trees and soft landscaping; - (k) address flooding and drainage issues; - (I) contribute to the activation of precincts; - (m) maximise local connectivity and minimise barriers; - (n) maximise walk-in catchments and offer legible, direct pedestrian connections; - (o) demonstrate clear wayfinding; - (p) maximise user safety, crime prevention and comfort; and - (q) consider the Camellia Town Centre Masterplan and the Telopea Masterplan, and Westmead Alliance master planning.